Turbulent dynamo in the two-phase interstellar medium: Results: Turbulent dynamo in the two-phase medium

+where the first term denotes amplification of vorticity by stretching ($\vorstr$), the second term denotes advection of vorticity ($\voradv$), and the third term denotes compression of vorticity ($\vorcom$, this can lead to amplification or destruction of vorticity depending on the local compression or expansion).
+Like with each term in \Eq{eq:vorterms}, we take an inner product of these terms with $\vor$ and normalise it by $\vorrms$.
+The time evolution of the mean (over the volume of interest) of these quantities is shown in \Fig{fig:vorturb} and their time averaged values in the kinematic and saturated stages are given in \Tab{tab:vorturb}.

+The vortex stretching term, $\vorstr$, is dominant in the $\warm$ phase (also, in the $\whole$ phase or the entire region) and the vortex compression term, $\vorcom$, is dominant in the $\cold$ phase (though it is negative, implying growth of vorticity, see \Tab{tab:vorturb}).
+Thus, $\vorturb$ always leads to amplification of vorticity though via different physical processes, vortex compression in the $\cold$ phase and vortex stretching in the $\warm$ phase.
+In the $\Comp$ case, $\voradv$ is also high and positive, implying significant local advection of vorticity by turbulent motions.
+This also leads to an overall reduction in vorticity in comparison to the $\Sol$ case.

-After exploring the reason for similar growth rate between the phases, we now study the reason for lower saturation level for the $\cold$ phase as compared to the $\warm$ phase (see \Fig{fig:dyn}). \Fig{fig:lf} shows the rms strength of the Lorentz force, $\lfterm$, in both the phases and the medium as a whole ($\whole$) for the $\Sol$ and $\Comp$ runs.
-The Lorentz force and thus the back-reaction is stronger in the $\cold$ phase as compared to the $\warm$ phase for both types of driving.
-This is probably because of the weaker fields and more tangled structure of magnetic fields in the $\warm$ phase as compared to the $\cold$ phase.
-Thus, the magnetic fields in the $\cold$ phase stop growing slightly earlier than the $\warm$ phase (note that the growth rate is the same in both the phases) due to a stronger Lorentz force and this leads to a lower saturation level.
+After exploring the reason for a similar growth rate between the phases, we now study the reason for the lower saturation level for the $\cold$ phase as compared to the $\warm$ phase (see \Fig{fig:dyn}). \Fig{fig:lf} shows the rms strength of the Lorentz force, $\lfterm$, in both the phases and the medium as a whole ($\whole$) for the $\Sol$ and $\Comp$ runs.
+The Lorentz force and thus the back-reaction is stronger in the $\cold$ phase as compared to the $\warm$ phase for both types of driving (this also indicates a difference in local magnetic field structure between the phases, see \App{sec:curvb} for further discussion).
+Thus, the magnetic fields in the $\cold$ phase stop growing slightly earlier than the $\warm$ phase due to a stronger Lorentz force and this leads to a lower saturation level (note that the growth rate is the same for both phases).
 The trends are similar for both the $\Sol$ and $\Comp$ runs.